Moroccan mafia: History (1960–1995)

 During the 1980s, De Pijp and Bos en Lommer districts located in Amsterdam, housed the most Moroccan immigrants.
-During this period, many Dutch-Moroccans saw this as an opportunity to export hashish from the Ketama mountains in Morocco to the Netherlands, often aboard their old vehicles such as Mercedes S-Class cars.
+During this period, many Dutch-Moroccans saw this as an opportunity to export hashish from the Ketama mountains in Morocco to the Netherlands, often aboard their old vehicles such as Mercedes-Benz S-Class cars.
 It was around this time in the mid-1980s that the modern mafia structures started to evolve.
-These trafficking businesses eventually represented a 10 to 12 billion-dollar revenue in 40 years.
 The traffickers were used to crossing borders, carrying weapons, and they were known in Morocco to be very violent.
 The Moroccan state has abandoned and neglected the Rif region for many years by refusing to invest in the infrastructure, which has prompted most Moroccans from cities like Al Hoceïma and Nador to devote themselves entirely to the production of Hashish.
 In the 1980s, cocaine gained a lot of popularity.
 These were also the years when Dutch Penose crime syndicates were inspiring the Moroccan community to enter the hard drug business, which would make them eventually more money than hashish.

 Birth of international drug networks (1995–2006)

-During the 1990s, many drug kingpins in South America preferred to operate their smuggling businesses through West-African countries like Ghana and Senegal, due to the absence of customs controls in the most important ports of these countries.
+During the 1990s, many drug kingpins in South America preferred to operate their smuggling businesses through West African countries, like Ghana and Senegal, due to the absence of customs controls in the most important ports of these countries.
 Over time, South American cartels have created trafficking routes through North Africa for export to Europe.
 Morocco has an important strategic geographical placement and also a large diaspora in the most important countries of Europe, which is what eventually has set them apart from other countries on the African continent.
-While in Morocco the Rif mountains and port cities like Tangier or Tétouan were often counted on for the production and trafficking of drugs, in Europe, Antwerp became the European trafficking hub alongside Spain.
+While in Morocco the Rif mountains and port cities, like Tangier or Tétouan, were often counted on for the production and trafficking of drugs, in Europe, Antwerp became the European trafficking hub alongside Spain.
 With Antwerp and its Port, the whole of Belgium also became a geographic hub for drug export.
 Importation of goods and drug trafficking became inseparable over time, and these activities compensated for the layoffs that affected miners, steelworkers and textile workers on a massive scale.
-In this context, the old manners, habits, and the traditional codes of conduct, honor, justice, and distrust in authority were transplanted in the districts of Brussels, Amsterdam and Antwerp, where these communities were able to grow significantly, notably with the establishment of a friendly relationship with the Dutch Penose, at that time amongst some of the largest criminal organizations in Europe.
-Whether justified or not, the Belgian and Dutch authorities characterized these communities by their "social isolation" and by a "more aggressively tribal culture" which distinguished them from other immigrant communities.
+In this context, the old manners, habits, and the traditional codes of conduct, honor, justice, and distrust in authority were transplanted in the districts of Brussels, Amsterdam, and Antwerp, where these communities were able to grow significantly, notably with the establishment of a friendly relationship with the Dutch Penose, at that time amongst some of the largest criminal organisations in Europe.
+Whether justified or not, the Belgian and Dutch authorities characterised these communities by their "social isolation" and by a "more aggressively tribal culture" which distinguished them from other immigrant communities.